Chlidichthys rubiceps

 Chlidichthys rubiceps is a species of fish in the family Pseudochromidae.

 Description

 Chlidichthys rubiceps is a small-sized fish which grows up to approximately 3.9 cm.

 Distribution and habitat

 Chlidichthys rubiceps is found in the Red Sea.
+It is typically found in coral reefs, and in general occupies shallow waters where it stays near crevices or rubble for protection.
+It feeds on small invertebrates like crustaceans.
+It is listed as harmless to humans on the IUCN Red List.